This post was updated February 7, 2023, to reflect new data. It was originally published April 12, 2022.

 - Job satisfaction — for instance, how often they feel stressed, how often they tell friends they enjoy their job, and how valued they feel as early childhood educators.

-- Self-efficacy — for instance, how confident they are in their students’ future school success, in their ability to interpret data, and in their being on the cutting edge of the early childhood education workforce.
+- Self-efficacy — for instance, how confident they are in their knowledge of child development, in their students’ future school success, in their ability to interpret data, and in their being on the cutting edge of the early childhood education workforce.

 Here are some highlights from the results: